bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 Many of these editors offer a convenient separate _preview window_.
 With Hugo you have an even better option: When you run it as a server on your local computer, it will render your Markdown and deliver it to your browser instantly (see [Using Hugo](/doc/intro/hugo#server-mode).
 My personal solution is either an IDE or a programming editor in conjunction with Hugo’s server mode.

-## Markdown Linting
+## Markdown Linter
 CommonMark is permissive to small variations in the markup rules.
 To ensure a certain set of rules for a team or a bigger project, we may use a linter.
-The node package [_Markdownlint_][mlint] for example is reliable and there are plugins for editors, which allow to use it directly while editing.
+The node package [Markdownlint][mlint] for example is reliable and there are plugins for editors, which allow to use it directly while editing.
 For this project the default settings are modified in the configuration file [`.markdownlint.yaml`][mlintconf] at the content root.
 Some folders contain special configurations, which allow to use all the markup options of specific elements.

 [omd]: https://daringfireball.net/projects/markdown/ "Markdown project site by John Gruber"
 [cmark]: https://commonmark.org "CommonMark project site"